 - The order of the games you play

-There’s usually also some other highly ambiguous terms, which state that the Casino is allowed to identify bonus abuse “at their discretion”.
-These terms don’t always stand up in disputes.
-They’re still a hindrance, though.
+There’s usually other highly ambiguous terms, which state that the Casino is allowed to identify bonus abuse “at their discretion”.
+These terms don’t always stand up in disputes, but they’re still a hindrance.

 Furthermore, the Casino software itself doesn’t stop players from making ‘mistakes’.
-It doesn’t enforce the restrictions laid out by the Casino.
+It doesn’t enforce the bonus restrictions.
 It’s down to the player to check their every move against the terms & conditions.

-I fail to see how a genuine customer could enjoy playing under restrictive Casino bonus schemes.
+I fail to see how any genuine customer could enjoy playing under the restrictive Casino bonus schemes currently on offer.
 An average gambler flits between their favourites games without giving it much thought.
-Yet it’s those same players who stand to be caught out in so many ways.
+Yet it’s those same (genuine) players who stand to be punished by the strict T&C’s.

-I can only assume that, despite the complications and disputes bonuses bring, they help to generate a lot of profitable player acquisitions for online Casinos.
+I can only assume that, despite the complications and disputes bonuses create, they also help to generate a lot of profitable player acquisitions for online Casinos.

-Those that manage to complete the wagering requirement without breaching any terms (and busting out) will be able to withdraw their funds.
+Players that manage to complete the wagering requirement without breaching any terms (or busting out) will be able to withdraw their funds.

 - Non Withdrawable.
 The bonus value is subtracted from your withdrawal, and removed from your account.
 Only winnings from your bonus remain.

 - Withdrawable.
-It’s included in the cashout.
+The bonus is included in the cashout.
 This is more profitable, of course.

 - Sticky.
 The bonus amount is non-withdrawable, but it remains in your betting account.
 You may be to produce additional withdrawable winnings using the bonus (until you inevitably bust it out).